lateus/pokem/README.md

 <p align="center"><img src=res/images/png/pokeMail_128.png></p>

-# PokéMail - Pokémon Mystery Dungeon Mail Generator
+# PokéDungeon - Pokémon Mystery Dungeon Mail Generator

 *Copyright 2018-2019 Carlos Enrique Pérez Sánchez*

-**Pokémon Mystery Dungeon Mail Generator (*PokéMail* for short) is a tool to make your own Wonder Mail and SOS Mail, also allowing you to convert a SOS Mail into a A-OK Mail and a Thank-You Mail.**
+**Pokémon Mystery Dungeon Mail Generator (*PokéDungeon* for short) is a tool to make your own Wonder Mail and SOS Mail, also allowing you to convert a SOS Mail into a A-OK Mail and a Thank-You Mail.**

 -----------------------------------------------------------------------------------------------------------------------------------